Exact answer: Few seconds to a few minutes

 Mosquitoes are members of the Animalia kingdom.
 The presence of iron and protein in human blood enhances mosquito egg production.
 The sucked area of the body becomes swollen.
 The pain and swelling may last a few seconds or a few minutes.

-The duration of itching is significantly dependent on the climate and the human body.
+The duration of itching significantly depends on the climate and the human body.
 Scientists have discovered more than 3500 species yet.

 Mosquitoes have four primary stages of development: egg, larva, pupa, and imago.